-How to participate: form a school/daycare/family or other community group, and build a scarecrow or group of scarecrows to display at the Garden during Festival Week!
+How to participate: form a school/daycare/family or other community group, and build a scarecrow or other figure to display at the Garden during Festival Week.

-When: Build your scarecrows anytime before Thursday 17 September.
+When: Build your scarecrows to the Garden anytime before Thursday 15 September.

-How to get scarecrows to Garden: Either drop them off to the Garden at a time that suits you (we will put them up); OR take advantage of our contactless pickup!
+How to get scarecrows to Garden: Drop them off to the Garden at a time that suits you (we will put them up).

 Where: Erindale Neighbourhood Garden, Comrie Street Wanniassa (opposite Erindale Centre).

-Scarecrows will be displayed in Erindale Neighbourhood Garden from 17-25 September.
+Scarecrows will be displayed along the Comrie Street fence in Erindale Neighbourhood Garden from 12-17 September.